DEVBALIYAN21/TodoListRestAPI-in-Golang/README.md

 # 📝 Todo API

 This is a simple Todo API that allows you to manage a todo list for different users.
-The API supports creating, retrieving, and deleting todos while ensuring that duplicate todos for the same user are not allowed.
+The API supports creating, retrieving, and deleting todos .

 ## 📬 Post Request Example
 ```json